epfl-ada/ada-2022-project-badaboom/README.md

 We also looked for duplicates in our data set, on the freebaseID and wikipediaID, to ensure that every movie where unique, and made sure that there were no duplicates on these two columns.

-**Non-relevant data**

-There were some odds data or unclear values, like the “world cinema” genre in the indian movies genre, which have to be discussed to if we keep those values or not, and if we keep those data, we have to conduct more researches to have a sense-making explanation of the results.

 ### 2. Exploratory Data Analysis (done)

 We then looked at the distribution of:
-- The ImdB ratings of Indian vs American movies
+- The IMDb ratings of Indian vs American movies
 - Numbers of Indian and American movies per year, through the 1912-2014 time frame
 - Movie Genres of Indian vs American movies
 - Movie Languages of Indian vs American movies